-Based on rapid development of translational medicine, the Molecular Diagnostics Division of Sun Yat-sen University Cancer Center was established to meet the increasing clinical requirement.
-The department is equipped with the most advanced technology comprising the Nucleic Acid Amplification Lab, established by the Department of Pathology in 2003, along with its Sequencing Room and FISH Laboratory.
+Based on the rapid development of translational medicine, the Molecular Diagnostics Division of Sun Yat-sen University Cancer Center was established to meet the increasing clinical requirement.
+Located at the Huangpu Campus, the department is equipped with the most advanced technology comprising the Nucleic Acid Amplification Lab, established by the Department of Pathology in 2003, along with its Sequencing Room and FISH Laboratory.
 Of which, the Nucleic Acid Amplification Lab was awarded the "nucleic acid amplification testing laboratory technical acceptance certificate" from the Ministry of Health in 2006.

 The Molecular Diagnostics Division is currently staffed by two doctors, four laboratory technicians for nucleic acid amplification, and two technicians for fluorescence in situ hybridization.
 Specialist equipment such as the ABI 7500 and ABI 7900HT real-time PCR instrument, ordinary PCR instrument, BECKMAN CEQ8000 sequencing instrument, fluorescence imaging systems, surface plasmon resonance instrument, Sequenom genotyping systems and other advanced equipment.